antoniofractuous/MEAN-stack-angular/README.md

 `vi routes.js`

-we input the following code into routes.js:
+We input or paste the following code into routes.js:

 ![routes.js](./images/books-apps.png)

-In the 'apps' folder, we create a folder named models
+In the 'apps' folder, we create a folder named models:

 `mkdir models && cd models`

-In the models folder we create a file named book.js
+In the models folder we create a file named book.js:

 `mkdir book.js`

-We input the following code into book.js
+We input or paste the following code into book.js:

 ![book.js](./images/books-apps-models.png)